ruitcatarino/ruitcatarino/README.md

 Hey &nbsp;

 I'm Rui, a Software Engineer specializing in Backend Development.

-I'm interest in Computer Vision, Automation, IoT, Self-Hosting, Linux and much more.
+I'm interest in Computer Vision, Automation, IoT, Self-Hosting, Linux, and much more.

 ### Skills